gandazgul/k8s-infrastructure/index.md

 This is a collection of scripts to deploy kubernetes on Fedora.
 Tested on Fedora 28.

-It's also a collection of helm charts that I developed or customized, as well as [helmfiles](https://github.com/roboll/helmfile/) to deploy all of the supported applications.
+It's also a collection of helm charts that I developed or customized  (See [Repo](#helm-repo)), as well as [helmfiles](https://github.com/roboll/helmfile/) to deploy all of the supported applications.

-My setup right now is a pretty good small business server running as a master node.
-I plan to add at least one other node to learn to manager a "cluster" and to try and automate node onboarding.

-Each service has its own container with the exception of the seedbox which is flexget and transmission running together with OpenVPN.

-The storage right now is local PersistenceVolumes mapped to the mount points on the host and pre-existing claims created that pods can use as volumes.
-I have a k8s cron job to make a differential backup to another HDD.
+The storage is handled with PersistenceVolumes mapped to mount points on the host and pre-existing claims created that pods can use as volumes.
+There's a k8s cron job included to make differential backups between the main mount point and the backup one.

 [Get started now](#getting-started){: .btn .btn-primary }
 [View it on GitHub](https://github.com/gandazgul/k8s-infrastructure){: .btn }

 ---

+## My Home Setup

+A small business server running as a master node and worker.
+I plan to add at least one other node to learn to manage a "cluster" and to try and automate node onboarding.
+I've tested the manual node onboarding with VMs and it works well.
+Look at this script [https://github.com/gandazgul/k8s-infrastructure/blob/master/k8s-config/2-configK8SNode.sh]()

 ## Helm repo